joomla/test-system/README.md

 ### Abstract

-This repo is meant to hold the decoupled com_weblinks component and related code.
+This repo is meant to hold the browser based system test (codeception tests) for Joomla 4.

 ### Installation